Constantin-E-T/JavaScript-Brain-Busters/README.md

 * A timer that keeps track of how long it takes to complete the quiz.

-* A scoring system that keeps track of the number of correct answers.

 * A high scores page that shows the top 10 scores and allows you to clear the scores.

 ## Screenshots